SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![StudentHP](./testImage/StudentScreen/StudentHP.JPG)

-- If I click on Bookable Lectures I can see the list of the bookable lectures.
+- If I click on `Bookable Lectures` I can see the list of the bookable lectures.

 ![BookableLectures](./testImage/StudentScreen/BookableLecture.JPG)

-- For book a lecture I need to press the button Book of the lecture that I'm interest.
-After the click, a modal is shown with a Confirm.
+- For book a lecture I need to press the button `Book` of the lecture that I'm interested in.
+After the click, a modal is shown asking for confirmation.

 ![ModalConfirmBook](./testImage/StudentScreen/ModalConfirmBook.JPG)

-- If I click Yes, another modal is shown with the confirm message.
+- If I click `Yes`, another modal is shown with the confirmation message.

 ![ModalSuccessBook](./testImage/StudentScreen/ModalSuccessBooking.JPG)

-- Now the list of available lectures is update with the booked lectures.
+- Now the list of available lectures is updated with the booked lectures.

 ![NewBookableLectures](./testImage/StudentScreen/BookableLectureAfterBooking.JPG)

 ## Story 2
 ##### As a teacher I want to get notified of the number of students attending my next lecture so that I am informed.
-### Test 2 (A teacher receive a mail )
+### Test 2 (A teacher receives a mail )
 - As a teacher I receive a mail at 23:00 with the number of students booked for my next lecture.

 ![MailNumberStudents](./testImage/TeacherScreen/MailNumberStudents.jpg)

 ## Story 3
 ##### As a teacher I want to access the list of students booked for my lectures so that I am informed.
-### Test 3 (A teacher access to list of student booked but no student available)
+### Test 3 (A teacher accesses the list of student booked but no students are available)
-- Like a teacher I need to put my credentials in the login form and then press the button Login.
+- Like a teacher I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/TeacherScreen/TeacherLogin.JPG)